OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 > `-m` includes an Objective-C method to the traces.
 You can use a [glob pattern](https://en.wikipedia.org/wiki/Glob_(programming) "Glob (programming)") (e.g. with the "*" wildcard, `-m "*[* *restorationHandler*]"` means "include any Objective-C method of any class containing 'restorationHandler'")

-Write https://t.me/addstickers/radare (got from some quick Internet research) and open it.
+Write https://t.me/addstickers/radare (got from some quick Internet research) and open it from the Notes app.

 ![Add Stickers](Images/Chapters/0x06h/telegram_add_stickers_universal_link.png)